UWCS/rs118/src/raytracer.md

 })
 ```

 Convert your rendering loop in `main` to use `for_each`.
 Then, import Rayon's prelude with `use rayon::prelude::*`, and add a call to [`par_bridge`](https://docs.rs/rayon/latest/rayon/iter/trait.ParallelBridge.html#tymethod.par_bridge) before your `for_each` to use Rayon's parallel bridge to parallelise your iterator.
-Run your code to make sure nothing is broken, and you should notice a speedup.
+Run your code to make sure nothing is broken, and you should notice a speed-up.

 Another easy way to get free speed is to run in release mode.
 Instead of just `cargo run`, doing `cargo run --release` will compile your code with optimisations and no debug symbols to help speed it up, at the cost of longer compile times.